 Overnight News: Mostly dry conditions are expected in the southern Great Plains, but northern areas could see light precipitation.
 Temperatures should average above to much above normal in the south, but near normal in the north.
 The Canadian Prairies should get periods of light precipitation.
-Temperatures will average near normal.
-Gulf basis levels are steady for Soft Red Winter Wheat and steady for Hard Red Winter Wheat.
-Algeria bought 500,000 tons of optional origin Milling Wheat overnight.
+Temperatures will average near to below normal.
+Gulf basis levels are steady for Soft Red Winter Wheat and stronger for Hard Red Winter Wheat.

 CORN AND OATS